↪ HOME

 The photographs start as record-keeping—a way to map where I had been sending and receiving mail while on the road.
 Like any practice of attention, the visibility begets care, the care becomes concern, the concern shifts into advocacy, and advocacy creates more attention.
 God Bless the USPS is now an archive of thousands of my photographs, a lifelong research project about community correspondence, and another reason to keep writing letters.

-In my rural social fabric, the neighbor-to-neighbor relationship of postal services are even more frank, fragile, and indispensable.
+In my rural social fabric of the Palouse prairie, the neighbor-to-neighbor relationship of postal services are even more frank, fragile, and indispensable.
 The small-town postmaster acts as communications mediator, familiar with the name, face, and peculiarities of everyone at the counter and in the zip code; while rural mail carriers act as communication lifelines, some of the few neighbors that know and interact with everyone and every road on the receiving end of a delivery.
 A portrait of a post office can serve as a portrait of a people and a portrait of a place, illustrating both the institutional and intimate relationships sustained within and throughout their use.

 It’s late summer 2024 and I’ve been photographing rural postal networks for twelve years—bringing me full circle to the places and portraits I made at the very beginning of God Bless the USPS, on an eight-megapixel pocket camera that was always gummed up with beach sand.
 After a decade of perambulating west Michigan, I now spend my summers up in Benzie County and walk to check my post office box in Elberta in the early afternoons, after the lunch hour but before Jerome starts closing up around 2:00pm.
 He is a musician and I am an artist; he works for the post office and I send mail every day.
 Our conversations are modest but friendly, and I stretch my questions out over many days and mail drop-offs.
 This year, I make a new portrait of the Elberta post office because I’ve started doubling-up on the archive; it’s nice to see what’s different over time.
 This is how I realize that this post office no longer houses a copy machine.